Medically Reviewed by Duna Raoof, M.D.

-Lazy eye, known also by the medical term amblyopia, is a condition in which one eye loses vision due to serious refractive error, occlusion of the eye, or problems with the eye muscles (strabismus).
-As a result, good visual signals are not sent to the brain.
-In turn, the brain focuses on the signals from the dominant eye, so the nondominant eye atrophies.
-(Learn More)
+Lazy eye, known also by the medical term amblyopia, is a condition in which one eye loses vision due to serious refractive error, occlusion of the eye, or problems with the eye muscles (strabismus), so good visual signals are not sent to the brain.
+In turn, the brain focuses on the signals from the dominant eye, so the non-dominant eye atrophies.

 What Is Lazy Eye?

-Although lazy eye can result in partial blindness, which impacts the overall quality of life, diagnosing it early is fairly simple.
-There are several treatments that can improve eye strength and prevent blindness.
-Symptoms of lazy eye include:
+Although lazy eye can result in partial blindness, which impacts overall quality of life, diagnosing it early is fairly simple.
+In 2022, there are several treatments that can improve eye strength and prevent blindness.

 - One eye that wanders inward or outward.